-Ardwick is a district located southeast of the City Centre and is home to the O2 Apollo Manchester, a grade II listed concert venue which regularly hosts some of the biggest names in music.
-The Nicholls Campus of UCEN/the Manchester College is located in Ardwick.
+Ardwick is a district located south east of the city centre home to the O Apollo Manchester, a grade II listed concert venue which regularly hosts some of the biggest names in music.
+The Nicholls Campus of the Manchester College is located in Ardwick.

-Did you know that celebrated Victorian novelist Elizabeth Gaskell was an Ardwick resident?
-She lived with her husband, William, at 84 Plymouth Grove; a site which was restored and open to the public.
+Did you know...Celebrated Victorian novelist Elizabeth Gaskell was an Ardwick resident, living with her husband William at 84 Plymouth Grove- a site which is today restored and open to the public.

-There are regular bus services to the City Centre and Piccadilly Station, and it is only a 15-20 minute walk to the universities.
+There are regular bus services to the City Centre and Piccadilly Station, and only 15-20 minutes' walk to the universities.